Akhbar al-dawla al-saljuqiyya: Content

 The historian David Durand-Guédy mentions in the third edition of the Encyclopaedia of Islam that there are several theories about the identity of the writer of the abridged Akhbār al-dawla al-saljūqiyya.
 The thesis written by Karl Süssheim in 1911, which presented the idea that the work had been authored by the Ayyubid-era historian Ibn Zafir was refuted by Martijn Theodoor Houtsma (died 1943) and Claude Cahen (died 1991).
 Cahen himself presented the "imprecise and provisional conclusion" that the original work, which had been authored by Sadr al-Din Husayni, was expanded in c.
-1203 by an "Iranian from the northwest", after which it was remodeled in its entirety by a unnamed third writer who added an abridged version of the aforementioned chronicle of Imad al-Din Isfahani comprising the years from 1092 to 1152.
+1203 by an "Iranian from the northwest", after which it was remodeled in its entirety by an unnamed third writer who added an abridged version of the aforementioned chronicle of Imad al-Din Isfahani comprising the years from 1092 to 1152.
 Durand-Guédy explains that other proposals are considered less convincing: the theory of Charles Pierre Henri Rieu (died 1902), later also adopted by Angelika Hartmann, held that the original work (i.e. the Zubdat al-tawārīkh) was written in Baghdad; whereas Qibla Ayaz is of the opinion that Sadr al-Din Husayni is the same person as Sayyid Sadr al-Din Nishapuri (as mentioned by Muhammad Aufi), who had been a civil servant in Nishapur for the Khwarazmians and the author of a non-extant history of the Khwarazmian ruler Muhammad II of Khwarazm (r.
 1200-1220).

 The Akhbār al-dawla al-saljūqiyya is known for being the least well understood chronicle on Seljuq history.